 I am a board member of the Prison Policy Initiative, an innovative group that effectively takes on the Prison Industrial Complex.
 My reasons for serving on their board are given in my board interview here.
 I hope they are compelling enough to lead you to consider making a donation to them.

 My father, Manfred Stanley, was a professor in the Department of Sociology at Syracuse University.
 He published one book, The Technological Conscience: Survival and Dignity in an Age of Expertise (University of Chicago Press, 1978).
 He was born in Berlin.
-My mother Sara Stanley was born while her parents were fleeing east from the German invasion of Poland.
-She lived in a Siberian labor camp during the war, and was repatriated back to Poland in 1945.
-My other mother, Mary Stanley, is a retired feminist political theorist, now working as an artist.
+I have written about my parents here.

 My grandmother Ilse Stanley was also an actor.
 She is author of the book, The Unforgotten (Beacon Press, 1957), one of the first memoirs of the Holocaust, and is featured on the American show, This is Your Life in 1955.
 My grandfather, Alexander Intrator, was a concert violinist.